Fall 2017 Class Schedule

 Click here to read the info page about the study group on Joette’s website.
-The study guide can be ordered on that page as well, and also register here to save your spot for the sessions on the farm.
+The study guide can be ordered on that page as well.
 Click here to check out her main website, which has loads of accessible information.

 *Joette is a classically-trained homeopath, who has studied practical homeopathy at the world-renowned Banerji Clinic in India.
 These methods can be safely learned by any person, empowering them to care for their family's health without requiring years of training.